-7. Brew your own 3-star Michelin quality ginger tea from scratch.
+7. Brew your own ginger tea.
 At the end of the day try the tea for relaxation: get into your bathrobe and slippers, put on a little jazz and sip on this fiery elixir.
 You’ll sleep like a baby!

 ~ ~ ~ ~ ~

-Eleni Tzotzis is a Toronto-based writer and regular contributor to Travel to Wellness.
+Eleni Tzotzis is a Toronto-based writer and contributor to Travel to Wellness.
 Reach her at: email@example.com